AhmadAFS1/OmniVoice/OmniVoice_local.md

    - battery and thermal behavior after repeated generations
    - audio quality at 8, 16, and 32 steps if supported

-3. Use short utterances first.
+5. Use short and medium utterances first.

    Suggested test strings: